General Liability Insurance For House Sitters

 Learn more about the risks covered by general liability insurance.

-COMMON SITUATIONS THAT GENERAL LIABILITY INSURANCE WOULD COVER FOR A HOUSE SITTER
+COMMON SITUATIONS THAT GENERAL LIABILITY INSURANCE MAY COVER FOR A HOUSE SITTER

 Example 1: As part of your house sitting duties, you’re responsible for ensuring the water level on their pool remains at a certain level.
 You forget for a few days, and the pump breaks due to low water levels.
 The client is asking you for financial compensation to replace the water pump.
 General liability insurance will pay for the replacement, as well as your legal fees if the customer decides to sue.